dwarvesf/blog-hashnode/clfqnk57q000t0amjdsy47edz.md

 > The transition to a monorepo with Turbo has been a game-changer for our team.
 We can now collaborate more effectively, build faster, and manage dependencies with ease, enabling us to focus on delivering high-quality software.

-— *An Tran, Lead Developer at NgheNhan*
+— *An Tran, Lead Developer at Hedge Foundation*

 ## Conclusion